 - Fruit enzyme

-1 litre of Long life UHT Milk
+- 1 litre of Long Life UHT Milk

-- Add about a ½ cup of the UHT milk and give it a good swish around (this will mix the culture into the milk without having to use a spoon)
+- Add about ½ cup of the UHT milk and give it a good swish around (this will mix the culture into the milk without having to use a spoon)

-- Add the remainder of milk and set it in the unit.
+- Add the remainder of the milk and set it in the unit.
 In the case of this unit, I press C1 and click start.

-- Leave to set takes 10 hours.
+- Leave to make yogurt (it takes about 10 hours).

 Q: Why do you use one of these machines rather than something you already have?